redsanket/spark/external/spark/guide/spark_on_yarn.rst

 .. _soy_pyspark:

-PySpark usage [PySpark+Anaconda,IPython,Hive,Python2.7 and packages]
+PySpark Usage [PySpark+Anaconda,IPython,Hive,Python2.7 and packages]
 --------------------------------------------------------------------
 Please note that if you are using python with Spark, the python process uses off heap memory.
 The way to configure off heap memory on Spark is with the overhead configurations ``spark.driver.memoryOverhead`` and ``spark.executor.memoryOverhead``.
 Please see the configuration docs on specifics about those.